Click Here for a list of Ryeland Breeders Regions

-Medium length, masculine in rams, head with no trace of horn and face showing character, strengthband constitution.
+Medium length, masculine in rams, head with no trace of horn and face showing character, strength and constitution.

-Medium length, dull white in colour, relatively free of wool, dark skin around the nose, nostrils notcontracted.
+Medium length, dull white in colour with variable amounts of wool on the face, dark skin around the nose, nostrils not contracted.
 White hair on dark skin around eye; eye bright and clear of wool.

 Medium size, carried slightly back (not heavy or hanging down), dark colour -